 Alright, I created the pull-request so that it can be reviewed eventually (hopefully in a few hours).

-CI should not be broken, with the exception of Linux Travis, which will be fixed once https://github.com/JuliaLang/julia/pull/31605 is merged.
+CI should not be broken, with the exception of Linux Travis, which will be fixed once Fix Travis, which has problems with BB by staticfloat · Pull Request #31605 · JuliaLang/julia · GitHub is merged.
 Everything else (Appveyor, all the buildbots, etc…) should not be broken.

 See this discourse topic for more information on CI status.

 We have done a lot of the internal work on the new threading API but it’s not ready to be exposed yet.
 The main visible change is that a few more things (task switches and some I/O) work inside